Electron diffraction: Electron microscopes and early electron diffraction

-Less controversial than the development of the electron microscope and electron diffraction was the development of low-energy electron diffraction -- the early experiments of Davisson and Germer used this approach.
-As early as 1929 Germer investigated gas adsorption, and in 1932 Farnsworth single crystals of copper and silver.
-However, the vacuum systems available at that time was not good enough to properly control the surfaces, and it took almost forty years before these became available.
-Similarly, it was not until about 1965 that Sewell and Cohen demonstrated the power of reflection high-energy electron diffraction in a system with a very well controlled vacuum.
+Less controversial was the development of LEED—the early experiments of Davisson and Germer used this approach.
+As early as 1929 Germer investigated gas adsorption, and in 1932 Harrison E. Farnsworth probed single crystals of copper and silver.
+However, the vacuum systems available at that time were not good enough to properly control the surfaces, and it took almost forty years before these became available.
+Similarly, it was not until about 1965 that Peter B. Sewell and M. Cohen demonstrated the power of RHEED in a system with a very well controlled vacuum.